q66/cffi-lua/README.md

 This is a portable C FFI for Lua, based on `libffi` and aiming to be mostly compatible with LuaJIT FFI, but written from scratch.
 Compatibility is preserved where reasonable, but not where not easily implementable (e.g. the parser extensions for 64-bit `cdata` and so on).
-It's alos meant to be compatible with all current Lua versions and work on every OS/architecture combo that `libffi` supports.
+It's also meant to be compatible with all current Lua versions and work on every OS/architecture combo that `libffi` supports.